auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Be bold in your hypotheses so you can be wrong!
 Many points of critical rationalism appeal to me.
 Scientific theories are almost like evolutionary entities themselves.
 Theories must survive the challenge of criticisms.
 Like a beautiful sculpture trapped in stone, we must use our tools to chip away at the excess and retain the stable core leading to incredibly useful knowledge and know-how.
 Critical rationalism is adaptable; it reacts to criticism.
 If some other method is better, there should be a path of criticisms which guide critical rationalism to the better theory.

+**Are you a Critical Rationalist?**

+If you believe in a justificationist idea where our ideas should be supported by true evidence, then consider critical rationalism could reach your belief system.
+If we listed out your beliefs, you would likely have good arguments and some criticisms of other claims.
+Starting from a _blank slate_, with little to no previous information, we can present a critical rationalist with a set of criticisms leading to your belief system, assuming at least enough good reasons could be alternatively represented as a criticism of another position.

+If your belief is true, then the belief should withstand criticism.

+A critical rationalist can have your full belief system, so now you should consider _are you a critical rationalist_?
+If your belief system is intact, then critical rationalism subsumes your belief system, your system is inside the circle, the domain.

+Quite likely you don't have beliefs which are as rational as you can be according to the criteria of critical rationalism.
+If you accept this epistemology you can update your belief system to be more rational.
+If this epistemology is wrong, why?

 ---

 ## Cause and Effect